stackrox/actions/release/check-image-vulnerabilities/README.md

 Default value: unset

-### Detailed outputs

-#### scan-result-path

-Path to the JSON file containing the complete scan results from roxctl.
-This file can be used for further processing or artifact storage.

-Example: `"scan-result.json"`

 ## Usage

 The action requires credentials for ACS Central to be available.
 It integrates with the `stackrox/central-login@v1` action which uses OIDC authentication.